 There’s a reason everyone says breakfast is the most important meal of the day: it’s the first intake of energy you’ll have during the day, and it’s got a lot to do to get your brain concentrating on work, school, or even simply the rigors of daily life.
 Indulging yourself with a sugary breakfast cereal or simple carbohydrates like white toast not only encourage a mid-morning slump, they’ll leave you feeling hungrier earlier as your body burns through the small supply of energy provided by these foods.

 Having a breakfast primarily made up of slow-release energy foods – including oats – provides you with enough energy to last until lunchtime, plus, you’ll get started on your daily requirement of vitamins and minerals, leading to a healthier lifestyle overall.
 Why not try topping oatcakes with banana and honey for a tasty, energising breakfast that’s sure to keep you going.

 It’s time to embrace the oaty revolution and reduce your intake of simple carbohydrates.
 As we mentioned above, these foods – especially those enriched with sugar, like white bread – simply don’t give you enough energy to get through the day without resorting to (often unhealthy) snacking regularly.

 Without getting too in-depth, oats are a low GI food.
-This means that they’re digested very slowly, so it takes our bodies a long time to break down their carbohydrates into the glucose we use for energy, keeping our energy levels even throughout the day and avoiding the dips offered by quickly-digested, sugary foods (For more information on this, check out our Slow Release Energy blog).
+This means that they’re digested very slowly, so it takes our bodies a long time to break down their carbohydrates into the glucose we use for energy, keeping our energy levels even throughout the day and avoiding the dips offered by quickly-digested, sugary foods.

 Whether this means you reach for the oatcakes as an accompaniment to your soup, or have porridge for breakfast, you should look at cutting down on the foods that make you feel hungry half an hour after you’ve eaten.
 You’ll definitely feel the difference!